Search sheldonbrown.com and sheldonbrown.org

 Tolerances on older spindles may not be closely held, and dimensions may vary enough even with the same model number to affect crank/spindle compatibility.

-The end of a bolt-type (hollow, internally-threaded) spindle whose end is too small may be ground down, as long as the spindle does not bottom out on the back of the crank and the spindle's internal threads are long enough to hold the bolt.
+The if end of a bolt-type (hollow, internally-threaded) spindle is too small, it may be ground down, as long as the spindle does not bottom out on the back of the crank and the spindle's internal threads are long enough to hold the bolt.

 These days, however, most folks are using sealed cartridge bearing bottom brackets.
 With these, there is no routine maintenance required, so typically the crank will be installed once, and will stay in place unless/until the bottom bracket needs to be replaced.
 This greatly reduces problems of wear to the interface.